PhilClemson/StanClassifier/README.md

 # StanClassifier
-Some python code which takes .stan model files and corresponding .data.R data files in order to extract information about the stan model.
+This is a python script which takes .stan model files and corresponding .data.R data files and automatically generates a .json file with information about the stan model.

+You can run the script on a directory using:

+python stan_parser.py --directory=<directory_containing_stan_models> --author=<your_name>